chongyangshi/Langwith/README.md

 You can also contact me at shi[AT]ebornet.com .

 ###ToDos

-- <del>SMTP email notification when a server goes offline, or potentially through an email sending service's API.</del> Email notifications now available with Mailgun API.<br />
+- ~~SMTP email notification when a server goes offline, or potentially through an email sending service's API.~~ Email notifications now available with Mailgun API.

 - Past uptime records stored locally.